 NCGS 93-12(5)a sets forth the education required of candidates applying for CPA certification/licensure.
 The 150 semester hours required include a concentration in accounting, as defined by 21 NCAC 08A .0309, and 24 semester hours of coursework which include one (1) three (3) semester hour course from at least eight (8) of the following 10 fields of study:

 - management; or

-The Board will not issue a certificate to an applicant unless the applicant has acquired the appropriate work experience.
-21 NCAC 08F .0401 requires that the work experience must be completed prior to the date an individual applies for licensure.
+The Board will not issue a certificate/license to an applicant unless the applicant has acquired the appropriate work experience.
+21 NCAC 08F .0401 requires that the work experience must be completed prior to the date an individual applies for certification (licensure).
 NCGS 93-12 defines work experience as:

-- four (4) years experience in the field of accounting; or
+- Four years of experience in the field of accounting.

-- any combination of such experience determined by the Board to be substantially equivalent to the above.
+- Any combination of such experience determined by the Board to be substantially equivalent to the foregoing.

 Accountancy Law Course

 Within one year prior to applying for certification, all original and reciprocal certificate/license applicants must complete an eight-hour course on the North Carolina Accountancy Statutes and Rules, including the Rules of Professional Ethics and Conduct.
 The Board suggests that applicants meet the requirement within the last few months prior to applying for a certificate/license.
 The North Carolina Association of CPAs (NCACPA) [Phone (919) 469-1040 or 1-800-722-2836] course, NC Accountancy Law: Ethics, Principles, & Professional Responsibilities, is the only accountancy law course the Board accepts for CPA licensure.